 The pixel graphics match the intensity of this title like a glove, so if you want a crazy multiplayer game to enjoy with your friends, invite them over for a round of Soul Knight!

-Maybe it won't be your cup of tea, in case you're not into roguelites that much.
-However, if you're a fan of frenetic action, you'll find PG.com packed with plenty of guides that will make your life much easier.
+Maybe it won't be your cup of tea, in case you're not into action roguelites that much.
 And death as well, because let's face it - you'll die a lot!

 Essentially Dark Souls for your mobile, Pascal's Wager is a third-person aRPG of rare heft.
-For weighty bladed combat, you can't get much better on mobile (only maybe Grimvalor, which we've listed below).
+For weighty-bladed combat, you can't get much better on mobile (only maybe Grimvalor, which we've listed below).
 The gloomy atmosphere and low lights will definitely bring the same level of discomfort as Dark Souls does, feeling the despair creeping in with each new area.
 It looks absolutely stunning, and the combat feels as realistic as it could get.
-It's well worth the premium price you'd pay for it.
-For a more detailed explanation, go for our Pascal's Wager preview!
+In case you're a fan of similar titles, we think it's worth the premium price.
+Still, if you're looking for a more detailed explanation, go for our Pascal's Wager preview!

-To break the streak of serious games, we are bringing you a fun title that's not that heavy and macho-looking.
+To break the streak of serious action titles, we are bringing you a fun title that's not that heavy and macho-looking.
 Nameless Cat, in essence, follows the story of a cat who strayed and ended up in a strange fantasy realm.
-It is an amazing Android action game with pixel graphics and platformer elements.
-Don't let the pixelated colourful graphics deceive you to think it's an easy game.
+It is an amazing action game with pixel graphics and platformer elements.
+Don't let the pixelated colourful graphics deceive you into thinking it's an easy game.
 Once you start playing it, you'll understand why it so clearly deserves a spot on our list.
 It's unique, it plays amazingly, and it also follows a compelling story.
-In short, it has all the ingredients for a highly successful title!
+In short, it has all the ingredients to be highly successful!

 A thrillingly pure and empowering title that sees you tapping the screen to hop your little 2D radish around each arena-like level, avoiding danger and bopping baddies.
 It's cute, but don't let that fool you.
-Down at its core, it's one of the best action games for Android out there, and if you love a challenge, Dadish 2 can easily fulfil your wish.
+Down at its core, it's one of the finest action games on Android out there, and if you love a challenge, Dadish 2 can easily fulfil your wish.

 Just don't let it get to you, because sometimes you'll end up replaying some levels and that can become a tad bit frustrating!
 If you'd like to know more, read our Dadish 2 review!

-You will have more than enough rewards by playing the game at your own pace, so if you haven't checked it out yet, make sure you do so.
-Oh, and to give you a hand, we've got a tier list for Archero as well as some useful tips to help you get better at it!
+You will have more than enough rewards by playing it at your own pace, so be patient and progress slowly.
+Oh, and to give you a hand, we've got a tier list for Archero where you'll find all of the characters ranked by how powerful and useful they are.